xuchen66/sphinx-emdocs/source/serialEM-note-make-all-LMM-maps.rst

 .. note::

-   The JPEG image generated from above script true JEPG file, but JPG compressed TIFF file as before.
+   - The JPEG image generated from above script is *true* JEPG file, not a JPG compressed TIFF file as before.
 Compressed JPG cannot be displayed properly by Photoshop and ImageJ, although preview, paint and webbroser can show them nicely.
+   - You can also convert MMM maps and single shot MRC image the same way.